David Zabriskie: 2011

 Zabriskie won stage 6, the Individual Time Trial in the Tour of California.
 Zabriskie was also key to 's successes in the 2011 Tour de France.
 Garmin-Cervélo win in the second stage team time trial propelled team leader Thor Hushovd into the yellow jersey.
 Thor stayed in the yellow jersey until stage 9, the stage Zabriskie seriously injured his wrist in a crash during a descent that also caused the withdrawal of Alexander Vinokourov, Jurgen van den Broeck and Frederik Willems.

 Personal life

 In 2005, Zabriskie married Randi Reich, a 2005 University of California at Berkeley alumna.
-In February 2009, thieves entered Zabriskie's home while he was away competing in the Tour of California and stole thousands of dollars worth of racing equipment and Olympic memorabilia and his Marvel action figure collection.
+In February 2009, burglars entered Zabriskie's home in Salt Lake City, Utah while he was away competing in the Tour of California and stole thousands of dollars' worth of racing equipment and Olympic memorabilia and his Marvel action figure collection.
 Three men were charged in connection with the burglary.
 David Zabriskie confirmed at the end of the 2010 cycling season that he is following a vegan based diet, albeit with the addition of salmon.
-Which would make his diet “pescetarian” by definition; incorporating seafood into an otherwise vegan diet is less commonly known as “seaganism”.
+Which would make his diet pescetarian by definition; incorporating seafood into an otherwise vegan diet is less commonly known as seagan.